nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 Take Akihiko, Mitsuru, & Yukari

-Buy and equip Thunder Bracers on Aigis
+Equip Null Slash accessory on Aigis

 ### Tenjin Musha, Kaiden Musha, & Onnen Musha

 * Put everyone on Heal/Support, swap Mitsuru to Assign Target to whatever you are nuking down
 * Try to keep Tetrakarn up as much as possible
-* Nuke down Kaiden Musha with Ragnarok/Thunder Reign
+* Nuke down Kaiden Musha with Ragnarok
-* Nuke down Tenjin Musha with Ragnarok/Thunder Reign
+* Nuke down Tenjin Musha with Ragnarok
-* Fire Break (if you still have it) then Nuke down Onnen Musha w/ Ragnorak
+* Fire Break (if you still have it) then Nuke down Onnen Musha with Ragnorak
 * Swap Yukari & Mitsuru to Act Freely to have them use their Break spells

-Take Mitsuru's Ice Amp accessory

 Bring Ken, Yukari, and Junpei